parkverdict

 Lassen Volcanic National Park

 Kelso Dunes with rays of light coming through the clouds.
 Mountains in the background..
-100ESSENTIAL NPS
+100DOES IT ALL NPS

 National Preserve · CA